-Purchase these accessories from your local dealer.
-If they can not supply these accessories call DESA Heating, LLC at 1-866-672-6040 for information.
+Purchase these fireplace accessories from your local dealer.
+If they can not supply these accessories, either contact your nearest Parts Central or call DESA Heating, LLC at 1-866-672-6040 for information.
 You can also write to the address listed on the back page of this manual.